deslabcreative/whatthecancer/src/pages/blog/exercise.md

 Most people have heard about the benefits of exercise in cancer.
 There is good evidence that it helps reduce side effects from chemotherapy especially fatigue and improves psychological health especially depression and anxiety, both common in people who have had a cancer diagnosis.
 But did you know that that  studies have shown that exercise can significantly reduce your risk of developing many cancers including halving your risk of bowel cancer, and significantly reducing the risk of breast and prostate cancer.
 Studies have shown it can also  reduce your risk of relapse of these cancers (up to 42% in bowel and breast in a recent meta analysis).

-Some of the ways that cancer can achieve this is by :
+Some of the ways that exercise can achieve this is by :

 ∙ Reducing insulin levels.